 5.1.
 ECS Covenants.
 At all times during this Agreement, ECS shall:

-(a) Maintain a reliable supply of electrical energy to provide Shaft Energy on a firm basis to the Compressor Motors, subject to the provisions of Section 2.5; and
+(a) Maintain a reliable supply of electrical energy to provide Shaft Energy on a firm basis to the CompressorDriver, subject to the provisions of Section 2.5; and

 (b) Comply with all laws, ordinances, rules and regulations applicable to the Compression Services provided under this Agreement, including, without limitation, the procurement and maintenance of all necessary governmental permits, licenses and inspections.